sharvita/Natural-Language-Processing/README.md

 Assignment 4 (A4):
 Transformers

-Each folder has a read.Me that you can refer to
+Each folder has a Read.Me or PDF files that you can refer to